 The Applied Music Program (AMP) is a series of private instrumental and vocal instruction courses at the intermediate and advanced levels (MUSC0810 & 1810 respectively).
 Restricted to trained musicians of demonstrated skill and commitment, the program enables students to continue applied musical studies while at Brown.

 General policy for the AMP is made by the Music Department faculty, subject to approval by the Administration and Corporation.
-The Chair of the Department of Music, Dana Gooley, is the director of the program and responsible for its administration.
+The Chair of the Department of Music, Joseph Meisel, is the director of the program and responsible for its administration.

 Division administrators, appointed annually and reporting to the Chair, are responsible for administration of their divisions.
 The following are division administrators this year: